tomeng70/LittleLamb/README.md

   $N(t_{i+1}) = \dfrac{N(t_i)} {1 -  r \cdot h}$
 </p>

 Note that by convention, the variable $h$ is used in place of $\Delta t$.
 The variable $h$ is referred to as the _time step_.

-This equation allows us to calculate iteratively the population size at a point in time using the population size at a previous point in time.
+A computer program can be used to generate an array of values that represent the estimated population size at sequential, discrete instances of time.